-However, I did pause a moment when she came downstairs the other day singing, "Dance: 10, Looks: 3" from A Chorus Line.
+However, I did pause a moment when he came downstairs the other day singing, "Dance: 10, Looks: 3" from A Chorus Line.
 For those of you who aren't intimately familiar with the lyrics, "Dance: 10, Looks: 3" is more commonly known as "T!ts and A$$."

 I looked around furtively and decided to hide my Mom of the Year tiara before someone from the committee could come take it away.